syncfusion-content/maui-docs/MAUI/Backdrop/header-configuration.md

 ### Default icons in NavigationPage

-When the backdrop page contained within the [NavigationPage](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0) , hamburger icon and close icon (X mark ) will be used by default.
+When the backdrop page contained within the [NavigationPage](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0), the hamburger icon and close icon (X mark ) will be used by default.

 ![.NET MAUI Backdrop in navigation page](images/header-configuration/default-navigationpage-icons.png)

 ### Default icons in FlyoutPage

-When the backdrop page placed in the [FlyoutPage](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/flyoutpage?view=net-maui-6.0), down arrow icon and up arrow icon will be used by default.
+When the backdrop page is placed in the [FlyoutPage](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/flyoutpage?view=net-maui-6.0), the down arrow icon and up arrow icon will be used by default.

 ![.NET MAUI Backdrop in navigation page](images/header-configuration/default-flyoutpage-icons.png)

 ### Custom icons

-Customize the default icons in the navigation header by setting the `OpenIconImageSource` and `CloseIconImageSource` properties in `SfBackdropPage`.
-It accepts following inputs:
+Customize the default icons in the navigation header by setting the `OpenIconImageSource` and `CloseIconImageSource` properties in the `SfBackdropPage.` It accepts following inputs:
 * FileImageSource
 * UriImageSource
 * StreamImageSource